zhouzhihuan858508/gde-data/README.md

 # Data for: What Prevents Resolving the Hubble Tension through Late-Time Expansion Modifications?

-This repository contains MCMC chains and supplementary materials for the study **"What Prevents Resolving the Hubble Tension through Late-Time Expansion Modifications?"** (Submitted to *Physical Review D*).
+This repository contains MCMC chains and supplementary materials for the study **"What Prevents Resolving the Hubble Tension through Late-Time Expansion Modifications?"**.

 ## Data Description
 - **F1-BAO Model**: Chains optimized for BAO + CC data, targeting \( H_0 = 73.0 \).